Using the Visionect Software Suite¶

 Every change to existing Apps or every newly created App must be saved.

 If there are no apps defined, the default URI is used from the global settings.

 This is where you reconfigure how the Visionect Software Suite works.

 Display options, rendering and ghosting¶

 By default, the Visionect Software Suite’s graphical engine will draw an inverse image before rendering the target image.
 This is done to reduce the ghosting effect on the screen occurring due to the nature of e-paper displays.
 The server configuration flags that configure the way the screen is updated can be found under ‘Display options settings’.

 - Clear screen - clears the screen with a white image before rendering the target image.
 If you are doing partial updates, please note that ‘Clear screen’ will wipe all display content.

-- Inverse updates - inverts the update before rendering the target image, removing ghosting at the cost of the update speed and flickering.
+- Disable inverse updates - inverts the update before rendering the target image, removing ghosting at the cost of the update speed and flickering.
 This works well with partial updates (only the target region will be updated).